FormidableLabs/terraform-aws-serverless/modules/vpc/README.md

 Perhaps the easiest place to start is our [sample reference project][ref_project] that creates a Serverless framework service named `simple-reference` that integrates the core module and submodules of this project.
 The relevant files to review include:

 - Serverless framework
     - [serverless.yml](https://github.com/FormidableLabs/aws-lambda-serverless-reference/blob/master/serverless.yml): Serverless framework configuration.
-The `xray` function is configured with X-ray tracing.
-- Example Node.js handlers/servers
-    - [src/server/xray.js](https://github.com/FormidableLabs/aws-lambda-serverless-reference/blob/master/src/server/xray.js): Example server additionally enabling [AWS X-Ray][] performance tracing additionally using the `serverless_xray` submodule.
+The `vpc` function is a simple Express application (same as [`base`](https://github.com/FormidableLabs/aws-lambda-serverless-reference/blob/master/src/server/base.js)) deployed to a VPC.

+Note that the reference project provides two very useful examples:

+- **Per-function `vpc` in `serverless.yml`**: We only add the VPC configuration to the `functions.vpc` function (not the global `provider`).
+- **An actual VPC instance**: We use the wonderful [`terraform-aws-modules/vpc/aws`](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/1.64.0) to create a [2xAZ private + public subnetted VPC](https://github.com/FormidableLabs/aws-lambda-serverless-reference/blob/master/terraform/main.tf) with internet access, a dedicated security group that only allows egress traffic, and export the security group ID + subnet IDs via a small CloudFormation stack for easy consumption in [`serverless.yml`](https://github.com/FormidableLabs/aws-lambda-serverless-reference/blob/master/serverless.yml)

 ### Module integration